bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 If you wish to reduce your production bundle size because you only use a subset of the available BootstrapVue plugins, you can configure the list of BootstrapVue `componentPlugins` or `directivePlugins` you want to globally install in your Nuxt.js project.
+Note tree shaking only applies to the JavaScript code and not CSS/SCSS.

 ```js
 module.exports = {